oucs-teaching/cosc349-labs/lab10.md

 ![](https://i.imgur.com/KOnZIe7.png)

-- In a separate web browser tab or window, navigate to the S3 bucket that you indend to use.
+- In a separate web browser tab or window, navigate to the S3 bucket that you intend to use.
-- Selectng the bucket from the S3 console should show a pop-up information panel.
+- Selecting the bucket from the S3 console should show a pop-up information panel.
 - Click the "Copy Bucket ARN" button, to place the specific Amazon Resource Name into the clipboard.

 ![](https://i.imgur.com/mWQ6iwi.png)